-- 3.4.1.
-The CG Com shall have the following duties and responsibilities: - (a) Oversee the implementation of the corporate governance framework and periodically review the said framework to ensure that it remains appropriate in light of material changes to the Corporation's size, complexity and business strategy, as well as its business and regulatory environments; - (b) Oversee the periodic performance evaluation of the Board and its Committees as well as Executive Management, Chairman of the Board and individual directors, and conduct an annual self-evaluation of its performance;
+- 3.4.1 The CG Com shall have the following duties and responsibilities: - 3.4.1.1 Oversee the implementation of the corporate governance framework and periodically review the said framework to ensure that it remains appropriate in light of material changes to the Corporation's size, complexity and business strategy, as well as its business and regulatory environments; - 3.4.1.2 Oversee the periodic performance evaluation of the Board and its Committees as well as Executive Management, Chairman of the Board and individual directors, and conduct an annual self-evaluation of its performance; - 3.4.1.3 Ensure that the results of the Board evaluation are shared, discussed, and that concrete action plans are developed and implemented to address the identified areas for improvement;

-- (c) Ensure that the results of the Board evaluation are shared, discussed, and that concrete action plans are developed and implemented to address the identified areas for improvement; - (d) Ensure that the the assessment shall be supported by an external facilitator every three (3) years; - (e) Recommend continuing education/training programs for directors, assignment of tasks/projects to Board Committees, succession planning for the Board members and Senior Officers, and remuneration packages for corporate and individual performance; - (f) Adopt corporate governance policies and ensure that these are reviewed and updated regularly, and consistently implemented in form and substance; - (g) Propose and plan relevant trainings for the members of the Board; - (h) As the NomCom duties are carried on by the CG Com, determine the nomination and election process for the Company's directors, has the special duty of defining the general profile of Board members that the Company may need and ensuring appropriate knowledge, competencies and expertise that complement the existing skills of the Board; - (i) Establish a formal and transparent procedure to develop a policy for determining the remuneration of directors and officers that is consistent with the Corporation's culture and strategy as well as the business environment in which it operates; - (j) Perform other duties and responsibilities as the Committee may deem appropriate within the scope of its primary functions or as may be assigned by the Board; and - (k) All duties and responsibilities as provided in the Corporate Governance Committee Charter. - 3.4.2.
-The Committee may meet at least two (2) times a year.
+- 3.4.1.4 Ensure that the the assessment shall be supported by an external facilitator every three (3) years; - 3.4.1.5 Recommend continuing education/training programs for directors, assignment of tasks/projects to Board Committees, succession planning for the Board members and Senior Officers, and remuneration packages for corporate and individual performance; - 3.4.1.6 Adopt corporate governance policies and ensure that these are reviewed and updated regularly, and consistently implemented in form and substance; - 3.4.1.7 Propose and plan relevant trainings for the members of the Board; - 3.4.1.8 As the NomCom duties are carried on by the CG Com, determine the nomination and election process for the Corporation's directors, has the special duty of defining the general profile of Board members that the Corporation may need and ensuring appropriate knowledge, competencies and expertise that complement the existing skills of the Board; - 3.4.1.9 Establish a formal and transparent procedure to develop a policy for determining the remuneration of directors and officers that is consistent with the Corporation's culture and strategy as well as the business environment in which it operates; - 3.4.1.10 Perform other duties and responsibilities as the Committee may deem appropriate within the scope of its primary functions or as may be assigned by the Board; and - 3.4.1.11 All duties and responsibilities as provided in the Corporate Governance Committee Charter. - 3.4.2 The Committee may meet at least two (2) times a year.

-3.5.
-The Board Risk Oversight Committee
+3.5 The Risk Oversight Committee

-The Board Risk Oversight Committee (BROC) shall be responsible for the oversight of the Company's Enterprise Risk Management system to ensure its functionality and effectiveness.
+The Risk Oversight Committee (ROC) shall be responsible for the oversight of the Corporation's Enterprise Risk Management system to ensure its functionality and effectiveness.
 It shall be composed of at least three (3) members, majority of whom shall be independent directors including the Chairman who is not at the same time the Chairman of the Board or of any other Board Committee.
 In accordance with this, the members of the Committee may be removed or replaced, and any vacancies in the Committee shall be filled by the Board.
-At least one member of the Committee shall have adequate and competent understanding and experience on risk management principles and practices, in addition to thorough knowledge of the Company's business and industry in which it operates.
+At least one member of the Committee shall have adequate and competent understanding and experience on risk management principles and practices, in addition to thorough knowledge of the Corporation's business and industry in which it operates.